Cyberangels, Rembrandt and King Charles III

 I partnered with Michael Bielicky, professor of digital media art at ZKM University of Arts and Design in Karlsruhe, in establishing the Institute for Postdigital Narrative at ZKM in 2010.
 The video of my talk at the inauguration of the Institute can be seen at Vimeo.
 The statement of the Institute’s aims are even more relevant today than they were over a decade ago.
 “Mankind has always operated on narrative to explain and understand its own existence.
 Our times, in particular, call for the exploration, expression and especially, creation of new story-telling formats."

-My Fine art prints coupled with NFTs present unprecedented opportunities for generating creative postdigital narratives.
+My fine art prints present unprecedented opportunities for generating creative postdigital narratives.
 They are being realized here in making the visual and text documentation of the coronation of King Charles III available as artworks of a historic event that last occurred seventy years ago.